statgen/fipip/README.md

 # fiPIP (Functionally Informed PIPs)
-This repository aims to accomplish two tasks for users with statistical fine-mapping results: **(1)** provide a starting point for users seeking to generate or access deep-leaning based sequence-to-omics scores from AlphaGenome, Borzoi, Enformer and/or Sei, and **(2)** generate functionally-informed posterior inclusion probabilities (fiPIPs) from quantitative scores containing functional information.
-These two tasks can be completed independently of each other.
-Users can use *any* quantitative scores to generate fiPIPs using this code respository, including those from tools not mentioned in this code repository.
-In fact, as sequence-to-omics models update and new ones are released, we encourage users to do so.
-This repository may not be updated if updates are released for the aforementioned sequence-to-omics models or as new ones are released.
+This repository aims to accomplish two tasks for users with statistical fine-mapping results: **(1)** provide a starting point for users seeking to generate or access deep-leaning based sequence-to-omics (S2O) scores from AlphaGenome, Borzoi, Enformer and/or Sei, and **(2)** generate functionally-informed posterior inclusion probabilities (fiPIPs) from quantitative scores containing functional information.

+**(1)** and **(2)** can be completed independently of each other.
+Users can use *any* quantitative scores to generate fiPIPs using this code respository, including quantitative scores from tools not mentioned in this code repository or quantitative scores that are not from S2O models.
+In fact, as S2O AI models update and new ones are released, we encourage users to do so.
+This repository may not be updated if updates are released for the aforementioned S2O models or as new ones are released.

+Of the four S2O models listed in this repository, we recommend using AlphaGenome or Borzoi scores to generate fiPIPs.

 ## Installation